Guthius/mirage-nova/README.md

 It leverages Go's powerful concurrency model to enable efficient and scalable networking.

+Mirage Nova is based on the Lite 2D Version of the VB6 Mirage Engine available at [https://mirage-engine.uk/](https://mirage-engine.uk/).

 ## Features

 - Player account management and login system